How to Use Appreciative Inquiry Questions to Uplift Companies

 During the first of the four "D's," people can determine the strengths of the entity in question, whether that is a community, organization, department, or individual.

-This is when you will focus on determining what the core strengths are.
+This is when you will focus on identifying the core strengths.
 Some example questions for the discovery section include:

 - How did we measure success in our last project?